-The internal rights-of-way, roads, easements and drainage facilities are private and will be maintained by the developer / owner.
-The internal rights-of-way, roads, easements and drainage facilities will not be maintained by Baldwin County.
+The internal rights-of-way, roads, easements, and drainage facilities are private and will be maintained by the developer / owner.
+The internal rights-of-way, roads, easements, and drainage facilities will not be maintained by Baldwin County.
 If individual lots, sites, units, etc., are to be sold, the developer/owner shall be required to meet the current Baldwin County Subdivision Regulations in effect at that time, and the property shall be brought into compliance with those regulations prior to such sale or attempted sale.

-- (d) Stormwater Management Mobile home parks shall meet the stormwater requirements of the Baldwin County Subdivision Regulations. - (e) Utilities Utilities shall be provided for the proposed development and shall be adequate for the number of sites / units.
+(d) Stormwater Management - Mobile home parks shall meet the stormwater requirements of the Baldwin County Subdivision Regulations.

+- (e) Utilities Utilities shall be provided for the proposed development and shall be adequate for the number of sites / units.
 The applicant shall provide proof from the appropriate utility companies and/or Health Department that the proposed utilities are adequate for the development. - (f) Setbacks Mobile home parks located within zoned districts of the County shall meet the applicable setbacks in the Zoning Ordinance.
 Mobile home parks located in unzoned districts shall meet the following setbacks: - 1.
-Mobile home sites / units shall be located a minimum of thirty (30) feet from any exterior property line or wetland. - 2.
+Mobile home sites / units shall be located a minimum of thirty (30) feet from any exterior property line or jurisdictional wetland. - 2.
 Structures constructed or located on mobile home sites / units must be separated from each other by at least ten (10) feet. - 3.
-Refer to Section 5.4 (i) of these regulations for Highway Construction Setback requirements. - (g) Minimum Lot Size The minimum lot size for a mobile home park shall be one (1) acre.
+Refer to Section 5.4 (h) of these regulations for Highway Construction Setback requirements. - (g) Minimum Lot Size The minimum lot size for a mobile home park shall be one (1) acre. - (h) Recreational Vehicles A Mobile Home Park which remains under unified ownership and control or is otherwise approved under the provisions of Article 9 shall not include sites for use by recreational vehicles.